 Anytime I go somewhere I try to look in advance for some dishes, secrets about typical food, since the cuisine is one of the key points if you want to get closer to the culture you are going to meet.
 I try to avoid the tourist places and spots, always looking for some recipes coming straightly from the ancient tradition.

-Then it is time to take paper and pen and take a look at this list with 7 typical dishes coming from the ancient tradition.
+Then it is time to take paper and pen and have a look at this typical dishes list.

 Ready?
 It is not only a food trip, but also an historical one.